OmerAnaz/16S-microbial-analysis-on-rhinoceros-faeces-ONT-data/README.md

 Asses quality of processed data

-FastQC tool is run with the barcodes processed data as input.
+<b>FastQC</b> tool is run with the barcodes processed data as input.
 Output is renamed to Processed Raw and Processed Web

-MultiQC tool is run with the Processed Raw data as input with the settings :
+<b>MultiQC</b> tool is run with the Processed Raw data as input with the settings :
 >"Which tool was used to generate the logs?" = FastQC